 That is the latest findings, in rats anyway.
-A group of researchers for the National Institute of Health found that sleep deprived rats only live about three to four weeks, as opposed to the average year or two lifespan of their well-rested counter parts.
+A group of researchers for the National Institute of Health found that sleep-deprived rats only live about three to four weeks, as opposed to the average year or two lifespans of their well-rested counterparts.

 For we humans, sleep deprivation is a big and growing problem.
 The National Sleep Foundation found that 45% of Americans report lack of sleep severe enough to impact their ability to perform daily activities.

 The Foundation suggests the average adult needs 7 to 8 hours of sleep.